elzacontiero/WeirdShop-Java/README.md

    - increases in Quality as sell-by date approaches
    - It increases by 2 when there are 10 days or less.
    - It increases by 3 when there are 5 days or less.
-   - It decreases, dropping to O after the concert.
+   - It decreases, dropping to 'zero' after the concert.